 Classic Legends has launched the official social media accounts of the Yezdi.
 This might be a hint for the legendary motorcycle brand making a comeback in India, just like its predecessor, the Jawa.

 Yezdi instilled the lifestyle motorcycling spirit in the minds of Indians.
 Of course, Jawa came in first which was later renamed to Yezdi, but the latter was more popular and is still revered amonst the two-wheeler enthusiasts.

-At the launch of Jawa Motorcycles, Classic legends confirmed that it will also launch more bikes further, which will include the Yezdi too.
+Seeing that the social media accounts of Yezdi are now active, is Classic legends indicating another return?
+Well, at the launch of Jawa Motorcycles, Classic legends confirmed that it will also launch more bikes further, which was speculated to include the Yezdi too.

 So, here are our expectations for the launch date, price, engine specifications and design changes that the new Yezdi might have.

 Mahindra hasn’t yet made an official announcement if it is actually going to bring this bike or if the process if just for fan-base.
 However, it’s worth a note here that the manufacturer recently launched the official website for Yezdi as well.
 This, along, hints at a fast-approaching launch.
 Subsequently, its launch could happen by the mid-2020.

 Production of the new Yezdi will take place at Mahindra’s Pithampur facility, where the Jawa is produced.
 We await an official word on the launch date at the moment.

 Price of the new Yezdi model will be announced only at the time of its launch.
 However, Mahindra has been pretty vocal about positioning this new brand as a lifestyle offering.
 This means there’s a high chance of prices being on the higher side.